enjaku4/rabarber/README.md

 end
 ```

 This allows everyone to access `OrdersController` and its children and also `index` action in `InvoicesController`.
-This extends to scenarios where there is no user present, i.e. when the method responsible for returning the currently authenticated user in your application returns `nil`.

-If the user is not authenticated (the method responsible for returning the currently authenticated user in your application returns `nil`), Rabarber will handle this situation as if the user has no roles.

 If you've set `must_have_roles` setting to `true`, then only the users with at least one role can gain access.
-This setting can be useful if your requirements are such that users without roles (or unauthenticated users) are not allowed to access anything.
+This setting can be useful if your requirements are such that users without roles are not allowed to access anything.

 Also keep in mind that rules defined in child classes don't override parent rules but rather add to them:
 ```rb